Surajchowdhury12/Connectly_SocialMediaApp/readme.md

-Here's a sample README file for your social media app "Connectly" built using the MERN stack:

 Connectly - A Social Media Application
 Connectly is a social media platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It allows users to create profiles, connect with others, share posts, and engage with content through likes and comments.